1. Home

 Massive head with numerous teeth; stunted arms

-Daspletosaurus is one of those names that sounds better in translation--"frightening lizard" is both scarier and more pronounceable!
-Other than its position on top of the food chain, there's not much to say about this tyrannosaur: like its close cousin, T. Rex, it combined a massive head, a muscular body, and many, many sharp, pointy teeth with a ravenous appetite and puny, comical-looking arms.
-It's likely that this genus included many similar-looking species, not all of which have been discovered.
+Daspletosaurus is one of those dinosaur names that sounds better in English translation than in the original Greek--"frightening lizard" is both scarier and more pronounceable!
+Other than its position near the top of the late Cretaceous food chain, there's not much to say about this tyrannosaur: like its close relative, Tyrannosaurus Rex, Daspletosaurus combined a massive head, a muscular body, and many, many sharp, pointy teeth with a ravenous appetite and puny, comical-looking arms.
+It's likely that this genus included a number of similar-looking species, not all of which have been discovered and/or described.